xederro/Studia/Notatki/Semestr 3/Język angielski - C1.1/Ćwiczenia/Portfolio/The Elder Scrolls/Words/Math/Methods/spheroid neighborhood.md

 Definition:
 A spheroid neighborhood is a collection of points that are close to a particular spheroid.
 The size of the neighborhood depends on the distance from the spheroid and the desired level of detail.

-Here is a table that summarizes the key characteristics of spheroid neighborhoods:

 |Feature|Description|
 |---|---|
 |**Collection of points close to a spheroid** |A spheroid neighborhood is a collection of points that are close to a particular spheroid.|